sabinbaniya/discord-documentation/docs/privacy-policy.md

 - `Server Name`: Becca stores the server name to construct the public leaderboard.
 - `Command Uses`: Becca stores a global count of the command uses in your server.

+### Emote System

+- `User ID`: Becca collects your Discord user ID to identify you and associate the database record with your account.
+- `User Name`: Becca stores your latest username and discriminator to render the data.
+- `Emote Counts`: Becca keeps a count of the number of emotes you've received.

 > [!NOTE]
 > The following information is also publicly available on Becca's Dashboard:
 >